harrisonwl/rewire-by-example/src/chapters/chapter2/simpleprocs.md

-# Simple Processors
+# Simple Processor

-This chapter describes several simple processors.
+This chapter describes a very simple processor.